kestra-io/docs/content/enterprise-licence-agreement.md

 Without prejudice to the other obligations provided for in the Agreement, You undertake to comply with the following obligations:

-1. You shall be solely responsible for ensuring the proper use of the Solution.
+a.
+You shall be solely responsible for ensuring the proper use of the Solution.

 In particular, You shall be responsible for: